Room 101 (radio series)

-Room 101 is a radio comedy series that ran from 1992 to 1994 on BBC Radio 5, before transferring to BBC television.
-Hosted by Nick Hancock, it was an alternative to the more established and formal Desert Island Discs.
-Celebrities were invited to discuss their "least favourite people, places and pop songs" in order to have them consigned to Room 101.
+Room 101 is a radio comedy series on BBC Radio 4 hosted by Paul Merton.
+Celebrities are invited to discuss their "least favourite people, places and pop songs" in order to have them consigned to Room 101.

+History

+It originally ran from 1992 to 1994, hosted by Nick Hancock. on BBC Radio 5, before transferring to BBC television in 1994 after Radio 5 was discontinued and replaced by its current format, BBC Radio 5 Live.
+Hancock was also the first presenter when the series transferred to television.

-In January 2023, it was announced that the series will return to radio this time on BBC Radio 4 and hosted by Paul Merton.
+In January 2023, it was announced that the series would return to radio, this time on BBC Radio 4 and hosted by Paul Merton, who was the first guest on the original radio version and hosted the TV version of the series from 1999 to 2007.